Image from: 123rf.com

 “Hey Blaine, wouldn’t it be great if you could read just like you ski down the mountain, smoothly and easily now?”

-The learning specialist then played a game with Blaine, touching the left side of his head.
+The learning specialist then played a game with Blaine, touching the left side of Blaine’s head.

-As the imaginary great skier in the right side of Blaine’s brain taught the imaginary reader part in the left side of Blaine’s brain, the reader gradually became “smooth as silk.”
+As the imaginary great skier (in the right side of Blaine’s brain) taught the imaginary reader (in the left side of his brain), Blaine the boy in Grade 4 at school gradually learned to read “smooth as silk.”

 Would it surprise you to learn that as Blaine learned to read well, his fighting stopped?